How to become an out-of-network provider

 Selling patients on out-of-network benefits

 Going OON means speaking to your patients about their insurance benefits differently.
-In fact, many patients don’t know they have out-of-network benefits!
+Many don’t know they have out-of-network benefits!
 Simply getting on the same page as prospective patients regarding their out-of-network benefits will require a new approach.

 It’s at this point that your employees can explain what many potential patients don’t know: Their insurance plans likely include out-of-network benefits in addition to their in-network benefits.
 With the right script your staff will be able to overcome objections and sell the merits of your Open Access practice.